2026 Inspiring Tasmania Grants Guidelines

 • Staff costs for activity development or delivery of the activity outside of staff hours already paid by your organisation/group

-Ineligible Costs can be listed in the grant application budget, but must not be funded by the grant funds include:
+Ineligible Costs can be listed in the grant application budget, but must not be funded by the grant funds.
+These include:

 • Business As Usual costs